Aadv1k/kevlar/README.md

 ### rst to html

+- A higly customized spec of [reStructuredText](https://docutils.sourceforge.io/rst.html) is supported.
-Kevlar can parse `.rst`, however it is not to the exact specification; Here are all of the features of reStructuredText which are supported as of now Can be built as its own individual program using `make rst2html`
+- can be built as a separate program using `make rst2html`

 ```rst
 =================